OndrejNepozitek/Edgar-Unity/README.md

 ## Frigga is out now!

 I released another procedural level generator for Unity, called **Frigga**.
-While Edgar focused on levels made of rooms, Frigga specializes on open-space levels like caves or dungeons.
-Make sure to check it out on the [Unity Asset Store](https://url.ondrejnepozitek.com/frigga-from-edgar-readme).
+While Edgar focuses on levels made of rooms, Frigga specializes on **open-space levels like caves or islands**.
+Make sure to check it out on the [Unity Asset Store](https://url.ondrejnepozitek.com/frigga-from-edgar-readme)!

 <p align="center">
 <a href="https://url.ondrejnepozitek.com/frigga-from-edgar-readme">